niilokekkonen/Matemathics/README.md

 # Math

-Currently serves only one purpose.
+Currently serves only two purposes.
 To calculate the missing side of a triangle.
 It also calculates the angles inside of that triangle.

 # Features
 - Solve right triangles (Pythagorean theorem + angles)
   - It asks you to place the sides of your triangle and uses OOP to filter your input.
+- Solve all angles and sides of a triangle with just one side and one angle.
+- Let's you choose between radians and degrees on angles input

 # Installation / How to run